Virtual exercise, wellness, entertainment and shopping in Aspen

 - Elliott Yeary Gallery is open for virtual shopping.
 Contact Marie to schedule an appointment at 970-429-1111 or firstname.lastname@example.org.
 Customers can also DM the gallery via Instagram: eygaspen or shop online at http://www.elliottyeary.com

-- The social impact nonprofit Lead With Love is hosting regular “Mind Over Matter” sessions on Facebook Live here.
+- The social impact nonprofit Lead With Love is hosting regular “Mind Over Matter” medication sessions on Mondays at noon on Facebook Live here.
 Lead With Love has also begun hosting a “Community Connection” call via Zoom every Friday from 10 a.m. to 11:30 a.m.
 Details are online here.

 - TAC Fitness in Basalt is offering live “HIIT@Home” and other exercise classes.
 The full schedule (with links) is online here.
 Instructors are also recording those classes and posting them on the TAC Fitness YouTube channel here.